The Ultimate Guide to Transportation in NYC

 Public buses are as convenient as the subway system.
 They are also more appealing in that they provide a view of the city above ground.
 You can use a MetroCard on the buses, and enjoy free transfers from the subway within a certain timeframe.

-If neither subway nor bus is convenient, you might also want to try hailing those yellow taxi cabs zooming through the streets.
+If neither subway nor bus is convenient, you might also want to try hailing one of those yellow taxi cabs zooming through the streets.
 Otherwise, you can book yourself an Uber or Lyft if it gets too stressful.
 New York City also has a bike-share program (Citibike) where you can rent bicycles for a nominal fee at 30-minute intervals.
 As you’re planning your NYC family vacation, consider a bike ride as both a means of getting around and a recreational activity.

 NYC Transportation By Boat